 Developer's profit is calculated either profit as % of development cost or profit as a % of development value.

-Residual land value is very useful for testing alternative development schemes for a given parcel of land.
-We can calculate the residual land value for various development schemes and compare it with land prices of similar sites that have been recently sold.
-Residual land value tells us is we are developing the right product on that parcel of the land.
+RLV is very useful for testing alternative development schemes for a given parcel of land.
+We can calculate the RLV for various development schemes and compare it with land prices of similar sites that have been recently sold.
+RLV tells us is we are developing the right product on that parcel of land.

 Issues with Residual Land Value

-- The residual land value doesn’t take Time Value of Money into consideration.
+- The residual land value doesn't take the Time Value of Money into consideration.

-- Small error in estimating input values (development cost & value of the completed development) can lead to large variation (error) in the land value.
+- A small error in estimating input values (development cost & value of the completed development) can lead to a large variation (error) in the land value.